 With their elaborate patterns, amazing weaving techniques and outstanding craftsmanship, Persian rugs have firmly cemented their top position as the most coveted rugs around the world.
 There’s no denying that Persian rugs are the most exquisite type of floor coverings.
 Some pieces are so extraordinary that they are even used to adorn walls.

 Basically all Persian rugs come under three main categories depending on where they are woven, with each category having its own distinct traits.
 At the one end you have the rustic, rugged rugs woven by tribal weavers and at the other end are the sleeker, satiny, town-woven rugs.

 The finished rugs have a sleek, lush look, which makes them the preferred choice especially among royal families.
-Nain rugs, Tabriz rugs and Isphahan rugs are some of the town rugs that are most commonly seen.
+Nain rugs, Tabriz rugs, Sarouk rugs and Kashan rugs are some of the town rugs that are most commonly seen.

 Village Persian Rugs

 The looms used in weaving village rugs are slightly more sophisticated than the ones used by the tribal rug weavers.
 This is because the more stable lifestyle of these weavers means once the loom is set up, it never needs to be moved.
 Better looms allow for more intricacy in the patterns and designs as well as more consistency in the shape of the rugs.
 The weaving techniques used are also quite different.